 - students who are 23 years of age or older;

 - students who are married;

 - students who are a ward of the state; and

 - students who have achieved independent status according to federal financial aid guidelines.

 Residency Policy Exemption Applications must be completed and approved.
-Contact Residential Life at email@example.com or 262-551-5800, or stop in the Dean of Students Office on the first floor of the Todd Wehr Center to secure the form.
+Contact the Office of Residential Life at email@example.com or 262-551-6169, or stop in the Office of Residential Life on the main floor of the The Tower to obtain the form.

 Exemptions to the residency requirement are not guaranteed and will be examined according to housing capacity needs and documentation provided.
-All exemptions are made at the sole discretion of the Vice President for Student Affairs/Dean of Students.
+All exemptions are made at the sole discretion of the Director of Residential Life.
 Since the College must meet its financial obligation, first consideration must be given to insure capacity occupancy in the residence halls.
-The Dean of Students Office reserves the right to deny housing to any applicant.
+The Office of Residential Life reserves the right to deny housing to any applicant.
 These policies apply to all students including prospective students, new students, and returning students.